Only God decides the definition of love.

 But actually, there are two types of Judgement Days; a Review and Reward Day for those who submit to the Holy Trinity,

-and a Punishment hearing for those that have outright refused Him, and for the wolves in sheep’s clothing.
+and a Penalty Judgment for those that have outright refused Him, and for the wolves in sheep’s clothing.

-Their eternal punishment will be announced then, and I suspect there are stages of torment that the eternally damned will receive.
+Their eternal punishment will be announced then, and I suspect there are stages of torment that the eternally damned will receive, according to their degree of evil.

 We will each be at one of the two judgment Days.